-Transfer sediment and debris collected in the vactor truck to the vactor wash-out/sediment basin located at the Street Maintenance yard.
-If sediment is spilled or released during collection or disposal clean the area thoroughly and immediately.
+Transfer liquid, sediment and debris collected in the vactor truck to the vactor wash-out/sediment treatment basin located at the Street Maintenance yard.
+If sediment is spilled or released at the collection site or during disposal at the sediment treatment basin clean the area thoroughly and immediately.